gabors-data-analysis/da-coding-python/lecture17-basic-spatial-viz/README.md

 4. Contextualizing your data in the real world

 There is lots of room for creativity when making map dashboards because there are numerous ways to convey information with this kind of visualization.
-In R, we map geographical regions colored, shaded, or graded according to some variable.
+We map geographical regions colored, shaded, or graded according to some variable.
 They are visually striking, especially when the spatial units of the map are familiar entities.

 | Life expectancy map    | Hotel prices in cities  |
 |-------------------------|-------------------------|